 I’ll start with the advantages: the Wayb Pico is small and easy to use.
 The weight is about the same as the Cosco Scenera Next, but the genius is in how small it folds up (and even packs into its own backpack!) so that you can lug it around and have it when you need it for spur-of-the-moment taxi rides.

+The Wayb Pico is by far the best foldable car seat for a 3 year old if you plan on lots of international travel.
+Why?
 The concept of a folding forward-facing harnessed car seat isn’t new.
 They’ve actually been made for years, including the current car seat used by Uber Family.
 The downside of prior seats is that they required use of a top tether.
 Without it, the seats don’t stay upright!
 If you’re traveling within the US, Canada or Western Europe that’s no problem.

 Is the Wayb Pico right for everyone?
-No. But if your family is going on an extended trip or relying on lots of taxis in your daily life and a folding travel car seat is on your must-have list, give the Wayb Pico a serious look once it’s available again.
+Maybe not.
+But if your family is going on an extended trip or relying on lots of taxis in your daily life and a folding travel car seat is on your must-have list, give the Wayb Pico a serious look once it’s available again.

 Read next: Best travel car seats for a 2 year old